LucvandenBrand/OperatorGraph/README.md

 The auto-tuner translates the DSL code to an intermediary representation - the __operator graph__ - and then exploits the graph structure to find the best GPU scheduling for this grammar.
 When the best scheduling is found, the auto-tuner translates back the __operator graph__ into C++/CUDA code.

+## Development Instructions
+In order to build the tools in this repository, you will need to follow the instructions below.

+### Dependencies
+In order to build these sources, you will need to install the following dependencies.

+- **CMake**: CMake or any IDE supporting CMake files needs to be installed on your machine.
+It allows you to properly build the sources.
+- **CUDA**: Of course your machine needs to have the CUDA toolkit installed.
+Windows and most linux users can simply follow the instructions found [here](https://developer.nvidia.com/cuda-downloads).
+- **BOOST**: These C++ sources rely on the BOOST library.
+Installation instructions can be founde [here](https://www.boost.org/doc/libs/1_69_0/more/getting_started/unix-variants.html).

+### Building on Linux
+Building on linux can be done by opening the project in any CMake compatible environment, or by following the steps below:

+1. Go to the root of the repository and create a `build` directory: `mkdir build`
+2. Go into the build directory (`cd build`) and call cmake: `cmake ..`.
+3. Build the sources with make: `make`.